 You can nominate an individual or organization to be recognized by the US Peace Registry.
-All you need to do is provide the information requested by the individual application or the organization application and e-mail it to the US Peace Memorial Foundation at the address provided by the application.
-Be sure to provide contact information for the nominee so that they can be notified.
+All you need to do is provide the information requested by the or the Be sure to provide contact information for the nominee so that they can be notified. and e-mail it to the US Peace Memorial Foundation at the address provided by the application.

 B.4 How does one update or revise one's own entry in US Peace Registry?

 If there are just a few additions, send them to Info@USPeaceMemorial.org.
 If there are revisions, go to US Peace Registry and copy your current entry.
 Paste it into a new Word document and do track changes.
 Send the document to Info@USPeaceMemorial.org and a volunteer assistant editor will make it consistent with our style.
 We'll let you know when the revised listing is ready for your review.